amuhebwa/messenger-bot-tutorial/README.md

 4. Refresh your Heroku app and you will see the messages that are logged to the console.

-5. Copy the index.js.v2 code into index.js, change the code to use your own TOKEN, and re-deploy.
+5. Copy the index.js.v2 code into index.js, change the code to use your own token instead of YOUR_TOKEN, and re-deploy.

 4. Refresh your Heroku app to verify that it still works correctly.